 The National Center for Hearing Assessment and Management serves as the National Resource Center for the implementation and improvement of comprehensive and effective Early Hearing Detection and Intervention (EHDI) systems.
 As a multidisciplinary Center, our goal is to ensure that all infants and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, and medical intervention.

-The Western States Genetics Services Collaborative is a federally-funded, multi-state project that seeks to improve individual and family health throughout the life course.
+The Western States Regional Genetics Network is a federally-funded, multi-state project that seeks to improve individual and family health throughout the life course.
 The participating states and territories are: Alaska, California, Guam, Hawaii, Idaho, Oregon, and Washington.

 Their activities aim to increases access to and reduce disparities in newborn screening and clinical genetic and genomic services for individuals with or at risk for heritable disorders.
 Click here for more information.